-The Terms and Conditions do not contain any negative pledge undertaking and, consequently, the Company may issue secured market loans in the future.
+The Terms and Conditions do not contain any negative pledge undertaking and, consequently, the Company may issue secured market loans (including covered bonds) in the future.
 Therefore, the Company may retain, provide or renew security over its current or future assets to secure existing or additional bank loans or other debt instruments.

 A Medium Term Note represents an unsecured obligation of the Company.
 This means that in the event of the Company's liquidation or bankruptcy the Noteholders normally receive payment after any creditors with security over certain assets have been paid in full.
 There is a risk that the remaining assets would not be sufficient to satisfy all unsecured claims on the Company in full or that no such assets will exist.
 Every investor should thus be aware that by investing in the Medium Term Notes, it risks losing the entire or parts of its investment in the event of the Company's liquidation, company re-organisation or bankruptcy.

-Specific risks related to the Subordinated Notes
+In relation to Subordinated Notes, please see the risk factors under the heading 'Specific risks relating to the Subordinated Notes'.